AyushSmith00/todolist/README.md

 # React Todo List with Context API and Local Storage

-This project is a simple Todo List application built using React, leveraging the Context API for state management and Local Storage for persistent data storage.
+This project is a Todo List application built using React, leveraging the Context API for state management and Local Storage for persistent data storage.

 ## Features